microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - If PreferredPlacement property is defined for banners in bar mode what happens?

 ## What mode of status banner should I use?
 TBD after the first (bar) mode is mostly defined.

 # Remarks
 ## Recommendations
 TBD
+- Dark mode guidances
 ## Anti-patterns
 TBD
 - Is there a limit to how often a status banner can appear/disappear from view?